runtime-env/import-meta-env/docs/guide/getting-started/introduction.md

 ### Special Script Tag

-In order to inject environment variables later, you also need to add a special script tag:
+In order to inject environment variables in production, you also need to add a special script tag:

 ```html
 <!DOCTYPE html>